willguest/exeudvr-canister/README.md

 ## 🙏 Acknowledgements

-Thanks to [DFINTY](https://github.com/dfinity) for building out the World Computer.
+Thanks to [DFINTY](https://github.com/dfinity) for building out the Internet Computer.

 Thanks to [Ryan Vandersmith](https://github.com/rvanasa) for the original [vite-react-motoko](https://github.com/rvanasa/vite-react-motoko) template, on which this is based.